 XX 9.3.1 Upon receipt of the International Frequency Information Circular (BR IFIC) containing information published under No. 9.2B for frequency assignments to non-GSO satellite systems subject to Resolution [EUR-A7(I)-NGSO SHORT DURATION] (WRC-19), any administration which believes that unacceptable interference may be caused to its existing or planned satellite networks or systems shall, as soon as possible and within a period of four months, communicate with the notifying administration, with copy to the Bureau, these comments on the particulars of the potential interference to its existing or planned systems.
 The Bureau shall promptly make these comments available “as received”, on the ITU website.
 (WRC-19)

 MOD EUR/16A19A9/7#50127

 ARTICLE 11

-Notification and recording of frequency assignments1, 2, 3, 4, 5, 6, 7, 8 (WRC-15)
+Notification and recording of frequency assignments1, MOD 2, 3, 4, 5, 6, 7, 8 (WRC-19)

 MOD EUR/16A19A9/8#50128

 _______________